bandframework/surmise/docs/use_cases.rst

 Reference to examples
 ================================
 Below is a non-exhaustive list of references utilizing surmise (in alphabetical order).
 If you wish to include your work in the list, please create an issue on `Github issues`_.
+If you are viewing the manual pdf, please refer to the Bibliography section.

 .. bibliography::
     :style: plain